 Siding helps protect the structure of your home, adds an extra layer of insulation that can lower your energy bill, and adds curb appeal to enhance the value.
 You can use an ordinary hammer when installing or repairing siding, but a siding nailer is undeniably quicker.
 It inserts each nail to the same depth with a single blow so the siding is properly secured.

-At first glance, the specifications and capabilities of siding nailers may be confusing.
+At first glance, the specifications and capabilities of siding nailers can be confusing.
 This guide will clarify the differences between types of nailers and help you find the best siding nailer for your projects.

-- BEST OVERALL: BOSTITCH Coil Siding Nailer
+- BEST OVERALL: Bostitch 1¼-to-2½-Inch Coil Siding Nailer

-- BEST BANG FOR THE BUCK: Freeman PCN65 Pneumatic 15 Degree 2-1/2” Coil Siding
+- BEST BANG FOR THE BUCK: Freeman Pneumatic 2½-Inch Coil Siding Nailer

-- BEST UPGRADE: Hitachi Coil Siding Nailer
+- UPGRADE PICK: Hitachi Metabo 2½-Inch Coil Siding Nailer

 Before You Buy a Siding Nailer